Sam2much96/godot-ipfs/README.md

 <!-- ROADMAP -->
-## Roadmap
+## What Works

-- [x] Add Changelog
+- [x] Successfully Compiles and Runs in Godot as Nativelib Plugin
-- [x] Add back to top links
+- [x] Can create IPFS Node in Godot Engine
-- [ ] Add Additional Templates w/ Examples
+- [ ] Dag Test Panics
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Fetch files using CID
 - [ ] Multi-language Support
     - [ ] Chinese
     - [ ] Spanish